godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`float<class_float>` **docks/property_editor/subresource_hue_tint**

-The tint intensity to use for the subresources background in the inspector dock.
+The tint intensity to use for the subresources background in the Inspector dock.
 The tint is used to distinguish between different subresources in the inspector.
 Higher values result in a more noticeable background color difference.

 ----